top of page

 — while staying one yourself.

-That’s why I support parents who are healing while parenting.
-Parents who want to lead with presence instead of punishment.
-Who know they’re human — and still want to grow.
-I work with caregivers who are trying to show up differently, even if they weren’t always shown how.
-And I do it in a way that’s anti-oppressive, trauma-informed, and rooted in real life — not perfection.
+That’s why I support parents who are healing while parenting — people who want to lead with presence, not punishment, and who are trying to show up differently than what they were shown.
+My work is anti-oppressive, trauma-informed, and rooted in real life, not perfection.

-My approach is grounded in a developmental and attachment-based lens.
-That means we look beneath the surface of behavior to understand what’s really going on — in your child, and in you.
-We explore how your child’s brain is wired for connection, and how your own nervous system (and inner child) might be showing up in those tough moments.
-Whether you're dealing with power struggles, sensory sensitivities, sibling drama, or bedtime chaos, I help you move from reactivity to regulation, from shame to strategy.
+Using a developmental and attachment-based lens, we look beneath behaviour to understand what’s really happening — in your child and in you.
+We explore your child’s wiring for connection, and your own nervous system and inner child in the mix.
+Whether it’s power struggles, sensory needs, sibling conflict, or bedtime chaos, I help you move from reactivity to regulation, from shame to strategy.

-This work is collaborative.
-I’m not here to hand you a script or a set of rules — I’m here to help you create a parenting approach that reflects your values, your child’s temperament, and your capacity.
-Some sessions are about practical tools: what to say during a meltdown, how to set a limit without losing it.
-Others go deeper: unpacking intergenerational patterns, understanding your triggers, or grieving the support you never got.
-All of it matters.
-All of it is welcome.
+This is collaborative work.
+I don’t hand out scripts or rigid rules.
+Together, we shape a parenting approach that fits your values, your child’s temperament, and your capacity.
+Some sessions are practical (what to say in a meltdown, how to set limits calmly).
+Others go deeper (intergenerational patterns, triggers, the support you never received).
+It all matters — and it’s all welcome.

 lots of happy diverse babies.jpg